xopherdeep/vi-operate-console/README.md

 The project follows these organization principles:

 1. **Page-Centric Structure**: Each page in the `app/` directory represents a route in the application
-2. **Component Reuse**: Common components in `components/_common/` are extensively used across different page sections
+2. **Component Reuse**: Common components in `components/common/` are extensively used across different page sections
-3. **Feature Isolation**: Each feature (dashboards, reports, etc.) has its own directory with page-specific components
+3. **Feature Isolation**: Each feature (dashboards, reports, automations, etc.) has its own directory with page-specific components
 4. **Separation of Concerns**: UI components are separate from business logic (in hooks and services)
+5. **Module Organization**: Feature-specific components are organized within their respective module directories (e.g., `automations/_common/`)

 This structure allows for:
 - Clear separation between pages and reusable components
 - Efficient component reuse across different sections
 - Easy navigation between related files
 - Scalable organization as more features are added
+- Feature-specific components kept close to their usage

 ## 🚀 Getting Started